stefan11111/rdoedit/README.md

 This project aims to be a minimal alternative to sudoedit.
 Sudoedit by itself is over 700 lines of code by itself, not including all the header files or the fact that it's part of sudo.
-There is no reason why such a simple app should be so bloated of come bundled with bloat like sudo.
+There is no reason why such a simple app should be so bloated or come bundled with bloat like sudo.
 This readme is likely more verbose that my implementation.

 This app allows you to edit files as root while using your config files for your editor(.nanorc, .vimrc, etc).